 The LA may apply for an Education Supervision Order (ESO) instead of or as well as prosecuting parents.
 This would be heard in the Family Proceedings Court.
-An ESO is made in respect of a child and makes the LA responsible for advising, supporting and giving directions to a child and his or her parents in order to make sure that the child attends school regularly.
+An ESO is made in respect of a be on the alert for any particular reasons child and makes the LA responsible for advising, supporting and giving directions to a child and his or her parents in order to make sure that the child attends school regularly.
 There are sanctions against parents who fail to cooperate.
 Magistrates may also direct the LA to consider applying for an ESO following a prosecution.